-Examinations will emphasize issues and concepts discussed in class, although material from the textbook and other assigned readings is also "fair game."
+Examinations will emphasize issues and concepts discussed in class, although material from the textbook (particularly as it relates to the assigned homework) and other assigned readings is also "fair game."
 Exams will involve a mixture of objective and written-answer formats.

-The two midterm examinations will emphasize the material covered since the previous examination.
-The final examination will be cumulative, emphasizing material covered after the second midterm along with reinforcing key concepts from earlier in the semester, as reflected on the midterm exams.
+The two midterm examinations emphasize the material covered since the previous examination.
+The final examination is cumulative, emphasizing material covered after the second midterm along with reinforcing key concepts from earlier in the semester, as reflected on the midterm exams.